istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/change-notes/index.md

 - **Added** support for `istioctl remote-clusters` to display revisions.

-- **Added** `istioctl analyze` now warns (IST0177) when multiple ServiceEntries define the same host and port with conflicting protocols.
+- **Added** an `istioctl analyze` warning (`IST0177`) for when multiple `ServiceEntry` resources define the same host and port with conflicting protocols.
   ([Issue #60447](https://github.com/istio/istio/issues/60447))

-- **Added** `istioctl analyze` check `IST0176` that flags Gateway API CRDs installed at a version below the minimum required by the current Istio version.
+- **Added** an `istioctl analyze` check, `IST0176`, that flags Gateway API CRDs installed at a version below the minimum required by the current Istio version.
 Resources backed by such CRDs are silently filtered by istiod, which previously made TLS passthrough breakage after upgrading to Istio 1.30 with stale Gateway API CRDs hard to discover.

 - **Fixed** `istioctl` failing to discover istiod when Istio is installed in a non-default namespace (other than `istio-system`) with a revision tag.
 The `DefaultWatcher` now constructs the expected webhook name based on the Istio namespace passed via the `-i` flag.
   ([Issue #60232](https://github.com/istio/istio/issues/60232))

-- **Fixed** `istioctl tag remove` not deleting the `istiod-default-validator` ValidatingWebhookConfiguration when removing the default revision tag.
+- **Fixed** `istioctl tag remove` not deleting the `istiod-default-validator` `ValidatingWebhookConfiguration` when removing the default revision tag.
   ([Issue #60537](https://github.com/istio/istio/issues/60537))

 - **Fixed** an issue where `istioctl` manifest `--set` values containing `=` were parsed as malformed input.